anthropics/anthropic-tools/README.md

 # anthropic-tools
 A repo for using tools/function calling with Anthropic models.
-> This SDK is Currently Pre-Alpha.
+> This SDK is Currently in Alpha.
 We promise no ongoing support.
+It is not intended for production use.

 ## Setup
 Set your Anthropic API key as an environment variable: